NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Fan Coil Fan Speed Level []

-This field is indicates the speed chosen for the fan in the *CyclingFan* and *MultiStageFan* capacity control methods.
+This field is indicates the speed chosen for the fan in the *CyclingFan* and *MultiSpeedFan* capacity control methods.
 A value of '0' means that the unit is off, '1' the fan is running at its low speed, '2' medium speed, and '3' high speed (maximum).
-This variable is defined only for the *CyclingFan* and *MultiStageFan* capacity control methods.
+This variable is defined only for the *CyclingFan* and *MultiSpeedFan* capacity control methods.

 #### Fan Coil Part Load Ratio []

 When the capacity control method is *VariableFanVariableFlow* or *VariableFanConstantFlow,* this output variable reports the unit part load ratio (ratio of unit heating / cooling output to the maximum heating / cooling output).
-This variable is defined only for *VariableFanVariableFlow*, *VariableFanConstantFlow* or *MultiStageFan* capacity control methods.
-The unit part load ratio is applicable to *MultiStageFan* only when the fan speed level selected is the minimum (Speed 1).
+This variable is defined only for *VariableFanVariableFlow*, *VariableFanConstantFlow* or *MultiSpeedFan* capacity control methods.
+The unit part load ratio is applicable to *MultiSpeedFan* only when the fan speed level selected is the minimum (Speed 1).

 #### Fan Coil Availability Status []